gunkata/gunkata.github.io/_features/general-mechanics.md

 ### Bullet Time

 Bullet Time is similar to _Hit Stop_ but occurs randomly and slows down the enemies rather than fully stop their movement.
-This will be another tool that is activated by killing an enemy.
-The speed will be fixed meaning that regardless of the _Global Game Speed_ the Bullet Time will set the Global Game Speed to a set value rather than reduce it by a set amount.
-Bullet Time lasts longer than Hit Stop but should not overlap in time, meaning you cannot activate another Bullet Time whilst it's already active.
+When Bullet Time activates, the effect can be extended by killing more enemies before the time runs out.
+Each kill will reset the time, but will increase the rate at which the Bullet Time depletes.
+A bar will represent the time you have in Bullet Time and should deplete overtime.
+Bullet time will continue until the bar is empty.
+Afterwards, the enemies should immediately start moving as before.

 ### Camera